 Facebook messenger marketing

-One can create and deliver personalized marketing content to Facebook users through developing Facebook Messenger Chatbots with SendPulse.
+You can create and deliver personalized marketing content to Facebook users through developing Facebook Messenger Chatbots with SendPulse.
 The handy builder does not require any coding skills to use.

-How to start B2C marketing in SendPulse
+How to Start B2C Marketing with SendPulse

 Consumer-based companies can achieve B2C marketing success with SendPulse for free.
 Follow these steps to create and send B2C campaigns.